Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Online Features and Connectivity

 The Switch 2 brings some welcome upgrades in the connectivity department.
-It now supports Wi-Fi 6, alongside a returning Bluetooth, which I had no issues pairing my Skullcandy Crush Evo headphones to, and NFC support (amiibos remain!).
+It now supports Wi-Fi 6, alongside a returning Bluetooth, which I had no issues pairing with my Skullcandy Crush Evo headphones, and NFC support (amiibos remain!).

 I'd also say lag was minimal.
 In fact, I’d say I experienced less lag playing Fortnite on the Switch 2 than on my PS5, which says a lot.
-One small downside, though, is that the Switch 2 doesn't automatically switch to a Wi-Fi extender when moving around the house, as mentioned by a friend of mine at Gfinity.
-You have to manually reconnect through network settings, which could be annoying if you rely on extenders.
+One slight downside, though, is that the Switch 2 doesn't automatically switch to a Wi-Fi extender when moving around the house, as a friend of mine at Gfinity mentioned.
+You must manually reconnect through network settings, which can be annoying if you rely on extenders.

 Moving on to Joy-Con pairing, which I found to be lightning fast.
 I also noticed no real input delay, which is a major plus.
 You also now have GameChat, which, as mentioned before, lets you voice chat with friends, albeit with Switch 2 users only.

 Before you enter a GameChat, I was pleased to find that you are met with some options.
 You can toggle your mic, share your screen, and flip between having your camera on or off.
 However, there are still a few drawbacks here.
-For one, you have to link your phone number to your Nintendo account to use it, which feels unnecessary, though I do like the fact that you must approve friends manually for them to join or be invited to your GameChat session.
+For one, you need to link your phone number to your Nintendo account to use it, which feels unnecessary.
+However, I do appreciate the fact that you must manually approve friends for them to join or be invited to your GameChat session.
 Also, note that GameChat is only free until March 31, 2026.
 After that, you’ll need a Nintendo Switch Online subscription, even for games that don’t usually require it, which is a bit of a catch, I must say.

 Battery Life and Portability

 The battery life on the Switch 2 isn’t anything to write home about, at least not initially for me.
-Nintendo says you’ll get around 2 to 6.5 hours, but during my first full charge, I only managed about an hour and a half playing Fortnite before it said it was low.
+Nintendo says you’ll get around 2 to 6.5 hours, but during my first full charge, I only managed about an hour and a half of playing Fortnite before it indicated that the battery was low.
 That said, this seemed to be a one-off, possibly down to a partial charge, because after a second full recharge, it lasted much longer when playing both Mario Kart and Fortnite.

-Battery performance definitely seems to vary depending on your output resolution, screen brightness, and how demanding the game is.
-Still, it doesn’t feel like any real upgrade over the original Switch, and it’s not as good as the OLED model’s battery life, based on both my experience and Nintendo’s own claims, even though it has some battery-saving features like Auto Sleep.
+Battery performance appears to vary significantly depending on your output resolution, screen brightness, and the game's demand.
+Still, it doesn’t feel like a significant upgrade over the original Switch, and its battery life is not as good as the OLED model’s, based on both my experience and Nintendo’s own claims, despite having some battery-saving features like Auto Sleep.

 A final point on the battery is that the charging time remains unchanged.
-Nintendo states it takes about 3 hours for a full charge, which aligns with what I experienced.
+Nintendo states that it takes about 3 hours for a full charge, which aligns with my own experience.

 Switch 2 from behind with the full-width flip-stand folded out.